 Endogenous Vertical Restraints In International Trade

-Christian-Albrechts-Universitaet zu Kiel; CESifo (Center for Economic Studies and Ifo Institute for Economic Research); Kiel Institute for the World Economy
+Christian-Albrechts-Universitaet zu Kiel; CESifo (Center for Economic Studies and Ifo Institute); Kiel Institute for the World Economy

-Simon Fraser University; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Simon Fraser University; CESifo (Center for Economic Studies and Ifo Institute)

 CESifo Working Paper Series No. 284